Treats different types of cancer.

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breast feeding, if you have kidney or liver disease.
-Tell your doctor if you have ever been treated with radiation.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, or any type of infection.
+Tell your doctor if you have been treated with radiation.
 Your doctor should know if you have recently been exposed to chickenpox or herpes.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 - Tell your doctor right away if you notice any redness, pain, or swelling at the injection site.